cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/background.md

  > *  Produce cybercrime intelligence for Canadian police
  > *  Create a single point of contact for individuals and businesses to report cybercrime online

-In October 2018, the Canadian Digital Service (CDS) embarked on a partnership with the RCMP/NC3 to deliver a public reporting tool for victims of cybercrime and fraud.
+In October 2018, the Canadian Digital Service (CDS) embarked on a partnership with the RCMP/NC3 focused on delivering a public reporting tool for victims of cybercrime and fraud.
 This tool, the National Cybercrime and Fraud Reporting System (NCFRS), will eventually feed reports into the National Cybercrime System (NCS) for triage, analysis, and dissemination to respective police of jurisdiction.

-CDS's role in this partnership goes beyond typical service delivery.
-CDS works with departments to build capacity and to put in place modern processes and technology, including: agile software development techniques, product management, design research, iteration, working in the open, and service design.
-Our primary goal is that partner departments will continue to work with these tools and methods once the partnership concludes - and  continue to iterate on digital products.
+CDS's role in this partnership goes beyond service delivery.
+CDS is also working with the RCMP to build capacity and put in place modern processes and technology, including: agile software development techniques, product management, design research, iteration, working in the open, and service design.

+Our primary goal is that our partner departments, like RCMP, continue to work with these tools and methods once the partnership concludes - and keep iterating on digital products going forward.

 ---
 [^estimatedcosts]: https://www.cbc.ca/news/business/ai-hacking-canada-1.4437427